Pharmr/legal/privacy-policy.md

 ## Privacy Policy
-Updated as of July 19, 2021
+Updated as of April 26, 2023

-Meters Per Second Inc. dba Pharmr ("Company", "We", or “Us”) respects your privacy and is committed to protecting it through our compliance with this policy.
+Meters Per Second Inc. dba Clinic ("Company", "We", or “Us”) respects your privacy and is committed to protecting it through our compliance with this policy.

-This policy describes the types of information we may collect from you or that you may provide when you visit the website www.pharmr.app (our "Website") and access third-party services including Telemedicine Services on our site for collecting, using, maintaining, protecting, and disclosing that information.
+This policy describes the types of information we may collect from you or that you may provide when you visit the website www.clinic.dev (our "Website") and access third-party services including Telemedicine Services on our site for collecting, using, maintaining, protecting, and disclosing that information.

 ### 1. Applicable Information